floriankittelmann/Coursework_DotNet/README.md

-# Coursework_DotNet
+# Coursework of module C# / .NET

-Coursework of module C# / .NET
+This includes the coursework of the C# / .NET technologies